Karen Mok

-Karen Joy Morris (莫文蔚 (Mò Wénwèi); born 2 June 1970), better known as Karen Mok, is a Hong Kong actress and singer.
+Karen Joy Morris (莫文蔚 (Mò Wénwèi, Mok6 Man4wai3); born 2 June 1970), better known as Karen Mok, is a Hong Kong actress and singer.
 She is considered one of the leading East Asian pop singers and actresses with a career spanning three decades.
 Mok is the first female Hong Kong singer to win the Golden Melody Award, and to date has won it three times.

-Mok has released 18 solo studio albums, starred in over 40 movies, and has over 15 million followers on leading Chinese social media site Weibo.
-The Lhasa concert during The Ultimate Karen Mok Show (2018–2021) set the Guinness World Record for the Highest Altitude Mass-Attended Music Concert.
+Mok has released 18 solo studio albums, starred in over 50 movies, and has over 15 million followers on leading Chinese social media site Weibo.
+With the Lhasa concert during The Ultimate Karen Mok Show (2018–2021) she set the Guinness World Record for the Highest Altitude Mass-Attended Music Concert.
 In 2024, Mok was the first female singer to do a solo concert in Beijing National Stadium, the Bird's Nest.
+In 2025, Karen Mok teamed up with long-term collaborateurs, producers and musicians, Terry Chan, Araiz and James Lee to form the band Karen Mok & The Masters and released the first album in that new formation.

 Early life

 Karen Mok was born on 2 June 1970 as Karen Joy Morris in Hong Kong.
 She is of mixed ancestry: her mother is half Chinese, quarter German and quarter Persian, while her father is half Welsh and half Chinese.
 Her grandfather was Alfred Morris, the first principal of King's College, Hong Kong.
 She speaks English, Cantonese, Mandarin, Italian, German and French.

 Mok attended Diocesan Girls' School from primary to secondary grade in Hong Kong.
 When she was a F.4 student, she received the 1st Hong Kong Outstanding Students Awards.
 In 1987, she won a scholarship for the United World College of the Adriatic in Duino (Trieste, Italy) from which she graduated in 1989 with the International Baccalaureate.
 She subsequently studied Italian Literature at Royal Holloway, University of London.